 2 tablespoons sugar

 1 cup whole milk (8 fl oz/250 ml), at room temperature (important!)

 6 tablespoons (3 oz/90 g) unsalted butter, melted and cooled

 In a small bowl or a cup, dissolve the yeast in the warm water and let stand until foamy, about 5 minutes.

-In a large mixing bowl, combine 3 cups of the flour, salt, sugar.
+In a large mixing bowl, combine 3 cups of the flour, salt, and sugar.
 Stir to mix.

 Add the yeast mixture, milk, butter, and eggs to the flour.
 Stir to mix with your hands.

 Punch the dough and turn it onto a clean work surface.
-Cut it in half with a sharp knife.
-Cut each half into 8 equal pieces.
-I usually divide one dough ball among others to have 15 dinner rolls to fit the baking pan perfectly.
+Cut into 15 pieces with a sharp knife.
 Roll each dough piece your hand into a round ball, making sure its surface is smooth.
 Place the balls on the prepared pan, spacing them evenly, about 2 inches apart.
 Cover loosely with a kitchen towel and let them rise until puffy and pillow-soft when gently squeezed, 30-40 minutes.

-Position a rack in the middle of the oven and preheat to 375F (190C).
+Position a rack in the middle of the oven and preheat to 375ºF (190ºC).